 - Over medium heat, crumble ground beef into a hot skillet and cook until browned.

 - Add cooked ground beef to your slow cooker.
-Add all of your remaining ingredients and spices.
-Stir to combine.
+Add all of your remaining ingredients and stir to combine.

-- Cook on low heat for 7 to 8 hours, or on high for 4 -5 hours.
-Stir sparingly (two or three times during the last half of cooking will suffice).
+- Cook on low heat 8 hours, or on high for 4 -5 hours.
+Stir sparingly (two times during the last half of cooking will suffice).